Amended and Restated - As Amended Through June 6, 2015

 - Quorum; Vote Required: A quorum at any meeting of the Trustees which has been duly and legally convened, shall consist of a majority of the General and Alumni Trustees and may act upon any matter of business whatsoever which shall properly come before the meeting, except as otherwise provided by law, the Charter or the Bylaws.
 For purposes of determining a quorum, the President of the College shall be treated as a General Trustee.
 The affirmative vote of a majority of the Trustees present and voting at a meeting at which a quorum is present shall be sufficient to carry any resolution or effect any election properly before the meeting, except as the law, the Charter, or the Bylaws shall otherwise provide.

 - Trustee's Conflict of Interest: Any conflict of interest on the part of any Trustee or a member of a Trustee's immediate family shall be disclosed by the Trustee in writing to the Board of Trustees at least annually and made a matter of record.
 When any such interest becomes relevant to any subject requiring action by the Board of Trustees or any of its duly constituted committees, the Trustee having a conflict shall call it to the attention of the Board or committee, and the Trustee shall not vote on the subject, shall not attempt to use personal influence to affect the vote on the subject, and shall not be counted in determining the existence of a quorum for the purpose of voting on the subject.
 Any Trustee who is excluded from voting because of such conflict of interest shall briefly state the nature of the conflict and shall be encouraged to answer pertinent questions of other Trustees when the Trustee's knowledge of the subject may assist the Board of Trustees or any of its committees.
 The minutes of the meeting shall state that a disclosure was made and that the interested Trustee abstained from voting and was not counted in determining the existence of a quorum for the purpose of acting upon the subject involved in conflict.
-Life Trustees who do not attend meetings and do not vote are not required to make the annual written disclosure otherwise required by this Section.
+Emeritus and Honorary Trustees are not required to make the annual written disclosure otherwise required by this Section.